Telefonica/bot-core/README.md

 ## bot-core

-The core.
+The bot core.
 Provides a managed and controlled runtime to develop bots.

 ## Development